johanna-maier/dataforseo-serp-api/README.md

 ## Usage
 * Create a new Google Sheet, e.g. with writing "script.new" in your address bar.
 * Create 2 tabs "DataForSEO Settings" and "DataForSEO Output" with the same format as in: http://bit.ly/dept-wtsfest-berlin
-* Go to Extensions > Apps Script and add the latest version of the script:[dataforseo-serp-api.js](https://github.com/johanna-maier/dataforseo-serp-api/blob/main/dataforseo-serp-api.js)
+* Go to Extensions > Apps Script and add the latest version of the script: [dataforseo-serp-api.js](https://github.com/johanna-maier/dataforseo-serp-api/blob/main/dataforseo-serp-api.js)
 * Save the script and reload the sheet.
 * Add your keywords, select your SERP country, language and device.
 * You can run the script with the menu bottom "🚀 Fetch SERP Data".